-Hot and cold water entering the valve is mixed to a temperature pre-selected by the user or installer.
-This is achieved automatically by a thermally sensitive mechanism within the valve that proportions the amount of hot and cold water entering to produce the required blend.
-The mechanism then automatically compensates for any variations in supply pressures or temperatures to maintain the pre-selected temperature.
-In the event of cold water supply failure, the thermostatic mixing mechanism will automatically shut down the flow to prevent discharge of dangerously hot water
+Hot and cold water entering the valve is mixed to a temperature pre-selected by the user or installer which is achieved by a thermally sensitive mechanism within the valve that proportions the amount of hot and cold water entering it.
+The mechanism then automatically compensates for any variations in supply pressures or temperatures to maintain the preselected temperature.

+1 Note: In the event of cold water supply failure, the thermostatic mixing mechanism will automatically shut down the flow to prevent discharge of dangerously hot water.